The clue about Apply Image is in the name. You can only apply something to the image you have open on the screen.

-- Refining or creating Alpha Channels for masks.
+- Refining or creating Alpha Channels for use as masks.

 Apply Image Workflow

 - Using the Target image, select either a Pixel Layer, Layer Mask, individual Channel, RGB composite Channel, or blank layer you want to apply (the clue is in the name) the effect to.
 This now becomes the Target.
-Selecting of the Target has to be done first, you cannot change the Target inside of the Apply Image window.

 - Go to: Image/Apply Image… Make sure Preview is ticked.
 With Preview ticked you can see the results in the Document Window in real time if you are on a blank layer.

 - Set the Source Document, which defaults to the image you are working on.
 So in normal use, the Target image and Source image are the same.
 You can pick another Source image, only if the image is open, and of the same Pixel Dimensions.

-- Then choose the Layer, and Channel, or Transparency.
+- Then choose the Layer, Channel, or Transparency.
 Then Invert if necessary.
-Please note Merged (merged layers) will be an option if you have more than one Layer – take care.
+Please note Merged (merged layers) will be an option if you have more than one Layer.

 - You can change the Opacity, Preserve Transparency, or output the result via a Mask.

-- Source = Document, usually the same image.
+- Source = Usually the same image.
 It can be another open image with same Pixel Dimensions.

 - Layer = Any Layer within the source.
-Including all the layers Merged.
+Including all the layers combined which are called Merged.

-- Channel = Any channel including, Alpha Channels, Colour Channels, or the Layers Transparency
+- Channel = Any channel including, Alpha Channels, Colour Channels, the Composite Channel (RGB) or Layer Transparency.

 - Target = Channel, Layer or, Layer Mask, you have selected in advance.